Grand Valley State Lakers football: 2021

 The Lakers first game of the season was canceled due to Covid problems within the Edinboro program.
 Week two ended up being the season opener in which the Lakers defeated ranked Colorado State - Pueblo at home.
 GVSU won the next four games to enter a top 10 matchup vs Ferris State.
-The Lakers suffered a 35-28 setback vs FSU.
-GVSU finished the stretch run of the season 4-0 to end the regular season 9-1.
+The Lakers suffered a 35–28 setback vs FSU.
+GVSU finished the stretch run of the season 4–0 to end the regular season 9–1.
 The Lakers were selected as the 4 seed in the playoffs and started the playoffs with a matchup vs Lindenwood at home.
-GVSU won the LU matchup 20-3 in a defensive battle.
-In the next round the Lakers would go on the road for a rematch vs Ferris State where they again fell to end the season 10-2.
+GVSU won the LU matchup 20–3 in a defensive battle.
+In the next round the Lakers would go on the road for a rematch vs Ferris State where they again fell to end the season 10–2.
 GVSU ended the season ranked #4 in the nation.

 2022

-GVSU finished the regular season undefeated at 11-0, including 5 wins over ranked opponents.
-This included GLIAC rivals Ferris State (snapping the Bulldog's DII leading 19 game winning streak), Saginaw Valley State, and Davenport University.
+GVSU finished the regular season undefeated at 11–0, including 5 wins over ranked opponents.
+In the season opener they defeated #4 Colorado School of Mines 25–22 in a last minute thriller.
+The Lakers then went on the road and defeated ranked Colorado State - Pueblo.
+Conference wins included ranked GLIAC rivals Ferris State (snapping the Bulldog's DII leading 19 game winning streak), Saginaw Valley State, and Davenport University.
 The Ferris State-Grand Valley matchup, known as the Anchor-Bone Classic, was the first matchup of the #1 and #2 ranked teams in the country in almost 2 decades.
-Grand Valley won in a comeback victory in Big Rapids, winning 22-21.
+Grand Valley won in a comeback victory in Big Rapids, winning 22–21.
 This marked the first time since 2016 that Grand Valley had won the matchup, and the first time since 2015 that Grand Valley won in Big Rapids.
-The Lakers won the GLIAC, and enter the NCAA DII tournament as the top-ranked team in the nation.
+The Lakers won the GLIAC, and entered the NCAA DII tournament as the top-ranked team in the nation.

-Following their first-round bye, the Lakers defeated the Northwest Missouri State Bearcats in a comeback victory, winning 13-8 in a defensive battle.
+Following their first-round bye, the Lakers defeated the Northwest Missouri State Bearcats in a comeback victory, winning 13–8 in a defensive battle.
+GVSU fell in a rematch with Ferris State in the national quarterfinals 24–21.
+The Lakers ended the season ranked #3.